 For children transferring placement to Durham Trinity School and Sports College we provide opportunities for parents and students to visit school, and talk to staff.
 There is a transition programme in place to allow students to meet and spend time in their new provision before their start date.
-The improvement and progression Team help to support children and families in making an informed decision on the most suitable placement for future provision.
+The Transitions Team from Durham County Council help to support children and families in making an informed decision on the most suitable placement for future provision.
 This will be discussed at annual review meetings with the SENCOs and regular meetings with tutors and students.

 Q – How can I make a complaint?

 Q – What support is available for my child’s wellbeing?

 The class teacher and teaching assistants are responsible for your child’s emotional, moral, and physical welfare, and they are the first point of contact if you have any concerns.
-Durham Trinity School and Sports College adopts a clear approach towards behaviour and anti-bullying – details of which can be found in our policies.
+Durham Trinity School and Sports College adopts a clear approach towards behaviour and anti-bullying – details of which can be found in our policies on our website.
 Our PSA, Diane Chapman, is also available to support parents and can provide support, time to talk, provide advice to you and others supporting your child and can also help you to develop links with other agencies.
 Durham Trinity prides it’s self on ensuring your child’s emotional and wellbeing needs are met.
 Significant training has been provided for all staff.
 Many receiving recognised training in key areas.

 Durham Trinity School and Sports College is committed to ensuring we provide parents / carers with the latest information regarding SEND, both in school and around the local area.
 If you feel we can further improve the information, please contact school.